Cassidy-Sowards/book-inventory/book-inventory/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.

-This project was created with TailwindCSS
+This project was created with TailwindCSS and uses Angular Material

 ## Development server